 Note also that for security and privacy reasons, many features available on native platforms are limited or missing on the web platform (more info here).

-An awesome place where you can host your Godot games for free is Game of the Month.
-With GotM, you don’t have to set up a server to host your web exported project.
+An awesome place where you can host your Godot games for free is gotm.io.
+With gotm.io, you don’t have to set up a server to host your web exported project.
 You simply upload the .pck file generated by the HTML5 exporter and you can instantly play your game on both mobile and desktop.

 Additionally, they are planning to add ways to make you earn money with your game, so keep an eye on this site!